hans-chr-f/komma/README2.md

 ### Curation Rationale

-The aggragated annotations of NoReC_sentence are primarily intended for benchmarking purposes.
+The sentences in the dataset are primarily curated for benchmarking the performance of language models on Norwegian comma usage.

 ### Personal and Sensitive Information